Moseh-25-sudo/The-Lyrical-Lord/README.md

 ### **Linguistic Breakdown and Highlighting of Words**

-When a user selects a specific word from a song, the linguistic breakdown is fetched from the external Words API.
-The JS script will then create a menu based the number of entries available for the word.
-When a user clicks on one of the entries, the script will then see what sections are available for that entry (ex: "Definition", "Synonyms", "Examples").
-The available sections and their content will populate a dynamic tabbed interface for the user to browse.
-In addition, the word is highlighted in the lyrics.
-This was made possible by first parsing the lyrics and adding span elements around words that appear in the "Pick a word to explore!" list.
-The spans have aligned classes added to them that allow them to be targeted and thus highlighted when a word is selected.
+The external Words API is accessed to retrieve the linguistic breakdown when a user chooses a particular word from a song.
+After that, a menu will be created by the JS script depending on how many items are available for the word.
+The script will then determine which parts are available for an entry (such as "Definition," "Synonyms," or "Examples") when a user clicks on it.
+The user can browse a dynamic tabbed interface filled with the accessible sections and their contents.
+Furthermore, the lyrics highlight the term.
+By first analyzing the lyrics and inserting span elements around words that show up in the "Pick a word to explore!" list, this was made possible.
+Aligned classes have been added to the spans so they can be chosen so that it can be noticed and targeted.

 # ![linguistic-breakdown-and-highlighting-of-words](https://i.imgur.com/YKhWuCj.png)

 ### **Submit Interpretations and View Past Interpretations**

-After exploring the linguistic breakdown of a word, the user can share what they think the artist means by the word.
-When they press "Submit", their interpretation is sent as a `POST` request to the internal RESTful API.
-The `better-profanity` module is then used to check the interpretation for profanity and if so, the submission is not stored in the database and a warning dialog is displayed to the user.
-If there is no profanity, the submission is stored in the database and can be seen in the "Latest Interpretations" section, which is an accordian-style display.
+The user can contribute their interpretation of the artist's meaning behind a word after studying its grammatical breakdown.
+Their interpretation is provided as a `POST` request to the internal RESTful API when they click "Submit".
+The interpretation is then checked for profanity using the `better-profanity` module; if it is, the contribution is not saved in the database and the user is shown with a warning popup.
+The input is kept in the database and viewed in the accordian-style "Latest Interpretations" section if it contains no profanity.

 # ![submit-interpretations-and-view-past-interpretations](https://i.imgur.com/lAmK39I.png)

 ### **Suggest a Song Form**

-If a user would like to suggest a song to be added to the collection of songs to learn from, they can visit the "Suggest a Song" page and fill out the form.
-The form will ask for all necessary attributes for creating a new Song object including the song's artist, title, and words to learn from.
-The user must also submit their email and name so they can be notified if the song is added to the collection and receive credit for their contribution.
+A user can visit the "Suggest a Song" page and complete the form if they would like to recommend a song to be added to the library of songs to learn from.
+The artist, title, and words to be learned from the song are among the details the form will need in order to create a new Song object.
+In order to earn credit for their contribution and to be alerted when the song is added to the collection, the user must additionally provide their name and email address.

 # ![suggest-a-song-form](https://i.imgur.com/jspGhrb.png)